 A family support partner is a person who has experience building relationships in wraparound.
 This person is a formal member of the team.
-His or her role is to serve as a partner, peer mentor, advocate and resource for family members, until natural supports can fulfill this role.
+His or her role is to serve as a partner, peer mentor, advocate, and resource for family members until natural support can fulfill this role.